 Are they perfect?
 Not even close.
 But they ARE pretty!

-Ok, now it’s time to make the wreath.
+Ok, now it’s time to make the wreath!

 Cover the form loosely with Spanish moss and LOTS of hot glue.

 You can see that not all areas got covered, but that is okay.
-The Spanish moss just provides a background to help hide the frame once the pinecones are added.
+The Spanish moss just provides a background to help hide the frame once the pine cones are added.

-Next, use hot glue to adhere a few plain pine cones to the form in a random way (there’s no pattern to follow – just use your eye).
+Next, use hot glue to adhere a few plain pine cones to the wreath form in a random way (there’s no pattern to follow – just use your eye).

 This wreath is done and ready to hang on your door to welcome all of your fall guests!